 Thus, the clusters form large complex patterns, each of which is a structure that brings information on the impact exerted by the water.
 That is why even if we completely remove a medication from water, it preserves its original structure.

-Scientists are open about the fact that the water is a programmable storage media.
+Scientists are open about the notion that the water might be a programmable storage media.

-It can store any information because molecules in the clusters can be connected in various structures.
+It seems that water might store any information because molecules in the clusters can be connected in various structures.
 Experiments have shown that the configuration of molecules changes very easily and quickly depending on the impact on it.

 The most interesting is that as soon as the structure of a single cluster changes, all the other ones change accordingly.
 The information is transmitted almost instantaneously.